 Zambia Mission – New York

-Hon.
-Mulambo Haimbe, SC, M.P, Minister of Foreign Affairs and International Cooperation addressed the high-level General Debate of the 79th session of the United Nations General Assembly, at the United Nations Headquarters in New York on Saturday, 28th September 2024.
+Honourable Mulambo Haimbe, SC, M.P, Minister of Foreign Affairs and International Cooperation, on 28 September 2024 addressed the high-level General Debate of the 79th session of the United Nations General Assembly at the UN Headquarters in New York.

-The theme for this year’s General Debate is: “Leaving no one behind: Acting together for the advancement of peace, sustainable development and human dignity for present and future generations.”
+The theme for this year’s General Debate was: “Leaving no one behind: Acting together for the advancement of peace, sustainable development and human dignity for present and future generations.”

-The Minister highlighted that the impact of conflict in some parts of the world has been felt across Africa through disruptions, soaring prices of key commodities such as energy and other inputs of trade nd production, resulting in increased cost of living.
+Hon Haimbe also highlighted that the impact of conflict in some parts of the world had been felt across Africa through disruptions, soaring prices of key commodities such as energy and other inputs of trade and production, resulting in increased cost of living.

-At the regional level, the Minister highlighted the crucial role Zambia played as chairmanship of Southern African Development Community (SADC) Organ on Politics, Defence and Security Cooperation for the period August 2023 to August 2024.
+At the regional level, the Minister underscored the crucial role Zambia played as chair of the Southern African Development Community (SADC) Organ on Politics, Defence and Security Cooperation for the period August 2023 to August 2024.

-He noted that the security and political situation in the region remains stable with pockets of security challenges in some of our Member States such as the situation in the eastern parts of the Democratic Republic of Congo (DRC) and Cabo Delgado Province in Mozambique which SADC remains seized with.
+He observed that the security and political situation in the region remains stable, with pockets of security challenges in some Member States such as the situation in the eastern parts of the Democratic Republic of Congo (DRC) and Cabo Delgado Province in Mozambique.

-Furthermore, Zambia recognises the efforts of His Excellency Mr. João Manuel Lourenço, President of the Republic of Angola as the African Union Mediator in the facilitation of the Luanda process aimed at restoring Peace and Security in the Eastern DRC as well as the Nairobi Process that equally aims at fostering peace in the DRC.
+Furthermore, Zambia recognised the efforts of His Excellency Mr João Manuel Lourenço, President of the Republic of Angola as the African Union Mediator in the facilitation of the Luanda process aimed at restoring peace and security in the eastern DRC, as well as the Nairobi Process that equally aims at fostering peace in the DRC.

-Hon.
-Haimbe underscored the need for the full actualisation of the Loss and Damage Fund to help developing countries cope with climate related disasters, and extreme weather events cannot be overemphasized.
+Hon Haimbe said the need for the full actualisation of the Loss and Damage Fund to help developing countries cope with climate related disasters and extreme weather events cannot be overemphasized.

 He called for further reforms to streamline the existing G-20 Framework for Debt Restructuring in order to enhance certainty and reduce the time it takes to conclude the process.